-Advantages of quantitative over manual monitoring in distributed solar systems
+Advantages of quantitative analytics over manual monitoring of distributed solar systems

-Quantitative monitoring is a standard for large-scale solar PV facilities of utility and industrial scale, but in the commercial and residential segments it is rarely utilized due to the high cost of high-tier weather sensors and the need for sensors' maintenance and calibration.
-There are however also alternatives which are better suited for the distributed solar segment - one involving satellite sensing and another with sensorless approach such as Soltell's SWMP technology.
+Quantitative analytics is a standard for large-scale solar PV facilities of utility and industrial scale, but in the commercial and residential segments it is rarely utilized due to the high cost of top-tier weather sensors and the need for sensors' maintenance and calibration.
+There are however also alternatives which are better suited for the distributed solar segment - one involving satellite sensing and another with sensorless approach such as Soltell's Sensorless technology.

 In this recent example from one of our commercial fleet clients, a 125kW rooftop PV system has experienced a malfunction in one of the string trackers, lowering the overall output of the system by nearly 10%.
 Obviously, when knowing something is wrong - one can notice the curve differences, but as human operators attempt to perform daily manual monitoring upon hundreds of PV facilities such nuances are typically left unnoted.